mahadevan-k/react-slim/README.md

 # What you get with this library

-- Simple, understandable code that provides all of the core advantages of using the react design pattern
-  - Component updation on declared state changes
-  - Action dispatches which trigger state changes, which in turn trigger component updates
+- All the power of react and reduc encapsulated into 7 simple functions
 - Powerful template-based rendering thanks to ![Mustache](https://github.com/janl/mustache.js/)
-- HTML tag names that correspond to your components, making the structure easy to read and debug
-- Component heirarchies that update efficiently without duplication and unnecessary re-renders
-- action chaining to reduce re-renders and control the order of async actions when needed
-- State need not be immutable
+- Easy to debug - HTML tags to match your components, simple mapping via locators for tracing
+- Efficient,predictable re-renders
-- Modular structure that allows you to break up your app into multiple sub-apps
+- Modular structure - structure your application into multiple js bundles
-- Flexible, de-coupled implementation that allows you to combine things the way you want to
+- De-coupled implementation that allows you to combine things the way you want to
 - Great performance
+- Use it directly in your browser, or via node - your choice.

 # What you don't get with this library

-- Magic - no hidden functionality, no side-effects => no surprises or unpredictable behavior
+- No magic - no hidden functionality, no side-effects => no surprises or unpredictable behavior
-- Bells and whistles - only one way to work with the library => no confusions
+- No bells and whistles - only one way to work with the library => no confusions
-- developer "protection" - no parameter checking or safety checks => fast, tiny codebase
+- No developer "protection" - no parameter checking or safety checks => fast, tiny codebase

-# installing react-slim
+# Installing react-slim

 You can either install react-slim via npm and gang in your web application using